By Marjorie Munsterberg

 Film or Video:

-The title comes first, in quotation marks, then as much information about the work as you have, with producer abbreviated as prod., director as dir., and minutes as min.
+The title comes first, underlined or italicized, then as much information about the work as you have, with producer abbreviated as prod., director as dir., and minutes as min.

 Personal communication:

-The name of the person being cited comes first, then the nature of the communication (e.g., email or letter to the author, or conversation with the author), then the date of this communication.
+The name of the person being cited comes first, then the nature of the communication (e.g., email or letter from the author, or conversation with the author), then the date of this communication.